 Boil the sweet potatoes in the salty water until the pieces are soft, about 20 minutes.
 Then drain all the water and add in the rest of your ingredients.
 There is no need to add extra salt since the sweet potato pieces will have absorbed enough from the boiling water.

 Give everything a good mash until rich and creamy.
 Of course, don’t forget to taste test as you work.
 This will tell you if you should adjust and add more of any ingredient.
+I recently bought my very ergonomic Joseph Joseph potato masher and I’m absolutely in love with it.

 Plate your sweet potato mash in a serving dish and garnish with a few sliced green onions for a good color contrast.
 Enjoy!